- We have obtained reports of SQL Server outperforming HANA.

 HANA is two things, and a third thing that is an emergent property of the first two things:

-- The Hardware Software Interaction: The interaction between the column-oriented data and the memory.
-This is a well-known feature of the interaction between memory and data stored in as columns which we cover in the article How HANA is Such a Fast Database (For Analytics).
+The interaction between the column-oriented data and the memory.
+This is a well-known feature of the interaction between memory and data stored in columns, which we cover in the article How HANA is Such a Fast Database (For Analytics).

 Yes, Adding More Expensive Hardware Increases Performance

-Also, this is not to say that any system or database that is placed onto more expensive hardware will not improve in speed.
+Also, this is not to say that any system or database placed onto more expensive hardware will not improve in speed.

 That is always the case.

 And here arises the problem in differentiating just what the hardware “bump” is doing versus the overall HANA “bump.”
 HANA is a combination of hardware (RAM and SSD replacing spinning disks) with a column-oriented table design.

 Our Interaction with HANA’s Performance

 Recently we received the following message on HANA performance from someone with first-hand experience with HANA.